 What is an oracle deck?
 Why an oracle deck?

 Oracle decks have similar origins and properties as tarot.
 “They are ‘directive tools’, so they offer guidance, clarity, and a new perspective” (Aarona Lea Pichinson and Alexandra Svokos).
 However, unlike tarot, as Colette Baron-Reid points out, oracle decks are “fluid systems,” meaning they do not necessarily adhere to the traditional structure of a tarot deck.
-An oracle deck is an excellent tool in the work of dismantling oppressive structure, as it provides tangible action steps as well as the spaciousness to radically imagine manifesting a world without white supremacy.
+An oracle deck is an excellent tool in the work of dismantling oppressive structures, as it provides tangible action steps as well as the spaciousness to radically imagine manifesting a world without white supremacy.

 A few final notes on our approach…